+Source: Simon (2021)

-On Day 3, we sell the remaining t-shirts.
-Remember, we still have 20% left.
-We only sold 80% of the t-shirts on the first day.
-So there is still 20% of t-shirts that are being sold on the third day for cash.
-In this case both the accrual method and cash method record the sale event.
-It is important to note that the accrual basis records both non-cash and cash events, whereas the cash method only records cash events.
-Again we have to match the remaining costs (20% of 1000) under the accrual method, but under the cash method all cash outflow for the product was recorded on day 2.
-On day 3, while net income was only 100, Jamie and Alex reported the greatest amount of cash flow at 300.
+On day 3, Jamie and Alex sell the remaining T–shirts (the 20 percent they did not sell on day 1) for cash.
+Both the accrual method and the cash method record this sale event.
+It is important to note that the accrual basis records both non–cash and cash events, whereas the cash method records only cash events.
+Under the accrual method we have to match the remaining costs (20% of $1,000), but under the cash method all cash outflow for the product was recorded on day 2.
+On day 3, although net income was only $100, Jamie and Alex reported cash flow of $300.

-Exhibit 3.3 Net Income versus Cash Flow—Day 3
+Net Income Versus Cash Flow—Day 3